AndroidCrypto/ESP32_Simple_CSV_Parser/README.md

 # ESP32 Simple CSV Parser
-The simple CSV Parser allows to extract data from a CSV file obtained from the Weather Service Provider Meteomatics.com.
+The simple CSV Parser allows to extract data from a CSV file obtained from the Weather Service Provider **[Meteomatics.com](https://www.meteomatics.com/)**.

 It is a supplementary project and article for other articles regarding [Meteomatics.com](https://www.meteomatics.com/) to keep them shorter.
+The final code of this parser is used in my projects "" and "" (links comin soon).

 This is the accompanying repository for my article "How to parse a Meteomatics.com Weather Forecast CSV file with an ESP32" available here: